artnak/artur.zek/content/projects/fake-good-news-s01e02.md

 {{ spacer }}

-## TRADEMARK REGISTRATION BY ELIGMA
+## TRADEMARK REGISTRATION BY THE COMPANY THAT STOLE MY IDEA

 {{ spacer }}